muhAzri/Perpus-Django-Backend/README.md

 ## Plugins

-Dillinger is currently extended with the following plugins.
+This App is currently extended with the following plugins.
-Instructions on how to use them in your own application are linked below.

 | Package | Docs |
 | ------ | ------ |
 | Django | [Django](https://www.djangoproject.com) |